What Do Filth Flies Look Like?

 Sanitation plays a major role in avoiding a filth fly infestation.
 In kitchens, dining rooms, and cafeterias, promptly dispose of trash that will rot or spoil.
 Also, make sure to seal garbage lids, doors, and unscreened windows when not in use.

 Because there are many types of filth flies with different breeding habits, it’s best to consult a pest control professional to identify and remove the problem.
-If you suspect filth flies are infesting your home or business, contact the skilled team at Waltham Pest Services.
+If you suspect flies or any other pest are infesting your home or business, contact the skilled team at Waltham Pest Services.